mitranim/wordplay/readme.md

 evildence © M

-availabel (shows that you can avail yourself of this) © M
+availabel (accessibility marker; shows that you can avail yourself of this) © M

 avialable © M